A&B: An abbreviation that many conference venues use for Accommodation & breakfast.

 Group Arrivals/Departures: Schedule of information which includes approximate dates and times of arrival and departure of groups of event attendees.
 This allows the venue to prepare front desk staff for check-in and check-out.
 Schedule often supplied by nominated event management company using collated delegate information.

-Group Booking: Reservation for a block of numerous bedrooms specifically for a group from the same organisation or for the same event.
+Group Booking: Reservation for a block of bedrooms specifically for a group from the same organisation or for the same event.

 Group Rate: Confirmed negotiated bedroom rate extended to attendees from the same group often attending the same event.
 The Conference People Venue Finding Team are specialists in negotiating reduced group rates for your event.